webula-cz/smallbackup/README.md

 ### Automatic backup (without scheduler)

-If you cannot run Cron command directly on your server/hosting, you can create custom CMS page like this:
+If you cannot run Cron command directly on your server/hosting, you can:

+#### Use prepared URL

+In plugin's backend settings page go to Settings tab and copy fixed part of the URL (which can be changed in plugin's `config/config.php` file) and a variable part (which can be changed here in Settings tab).

+The final URL is in form: `https://www.domain.com/webula/smallbackup/run/trigger-46d62cbc-5e27-4bb0-87dd-19bb0012345678`

+Don't forget to allow backups from external URL in plugin's settings tabs (Database, Theme, Storage).

+#### Use custom CMS page

 ```
 title = "artisan"